Behavior-dLDS: A decomposed linear dynamical systems model for neural activity partially constrained by behavior: Results

 We further compared to the most similar and recent method, CLDS~\citep{Geadah2025}, which can learn dynamics conditioned on external input (Fig.~\ref{fig:CLDSPSID}).
 We tested CLDS on the simulation where only 1 ground truth dynamics coefficient was used to generate only 1 behavior trace.
 All of the other dynamics coefficients were independent of the behavior.
 In addition, we included gradations in the values of the true dynamics coefficients in the ``on'' state (rather than just 1 or 0).
 We show that while b-dLDS was able to reconstruct the ground truth dynamics (linear combination of $\bm{f}$ and $\bm{c}_t$), CLDS, whose dynamics matrix is represented by the variable $\bm{A}_t$, could not because CLDS is so strongly conditioned on the one behavior it sees.
 This simulation is comparable to a large-scale recording where one region's activity is strongly correlated with the behavior, but the other regions in the recording are not.
+This simulation was designed to distinguish b-dLDS from CLDS on the basis of the conceptual differences between the two models, where b-dLDS permits the decomposition of simultaneously active, independent systems, while CLDS does not.
+(This is not intended to be a comprehensive comparison of their reconstruction performance.)

 We then compared CLDS to b-dLDS on this same simulation across multiple settings, with 10 random seeds in each.
 The full set of ground truth dynamics coefficients is 6, so that is the maximum possible number of nonzero columns of $\bm{\Psi}$.
 We created simulated datasets with 1 to 6 nonzero columns of $\bm{\Psi}$ linearly combined to generate 1 simulated behavior. b-dLDS achieved lower relative mean squared error (relative MSE) on the reconstructed dynamics matrix than CLDS did, regardless of whether all or only a subset of the true dynamics generated the behavior (Fig.~\ref{fig:CLDSPSID}K).
 CLDS was once again so strongly conditioned on the behavior that it could not learn the intrinsic dynamics, even when all of the intrinsic dynamics were linearly combined to generate the behavior.